-Radio personality Dori Monson calls for a timeout as head girls basketball coach at Shorecrest
+Radio personality Dori Monson calls for a timeout as girls basketball coach at Shorecrest

 The decision to resign was basic math for Dori Monson.

-Between his afternoon talk-show on KIRO Radio and duties as host of pre- and postgame shows on Seahawks Radio Network, Monson said he averages a 75-hour workweek.
-Add his third job as Shorecrest head girls basketball coach and Monson’s schedule becomes ridiculous.
+Between his afternoon talk-show on KIRO Radio and duties as host of pre- and postgame shows on Seahawks Radio Network, Monson said he averages a 75-hour work week.
+Add his third job as Shorecrest girls basketball coach and Monson’s schedule becomes ridiculous.

 After 10-year run, Monson announced in May he could no longer coach the girls team.